Soulsby Foundation funds research into human and animal viruses, cross-species disease transmission and treatment for snake bites.

-The fellowships are awarded by the Soulsby Foundation – a charity that supports researchers, particularly those early in their career, working on One Health topics.
+Doctors and veterinarians working across a wide range of One Health issues have been awarded fellowships to enable them to progress their research.
+The fellowships are awarded by the Soulsby Foundation – a charity that supports early career researchers working on One Health projects.

 Four fellowships, in total worth £40,000, have been awarded to support research into the risks of cross-species disease transmission, the impact of climate change on disease vectors, and much needed therapy for a neglected but common tropical disease.
 This makes a total of nearly £140,000 awarded by the Foundation over the last four years.

 We’re immensely proud that the Oxford Dictionary of National Biographies (Oxford DNB) has included a biography of Lord Soulsby as one of just 241 people who died in 2017.

 The Oxford DNB is the national record of over 60,000 men and women who have shaped British history and culture, worldwide, from the Romans to the 21st century.